enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 For users and researchers managing Distributed IoT Systems, the infrastructure developed in this thesis will deliver several tangible benefits, significantly improving their workflows and research outcomes.

 Firstly, users will experience a significant **reduction in manual effort** by centralizing metadata and automating routine workflows.
-This means less time spent on tedious tasks like sensor setup, firmware programming, and data preparation, allowing researchers to focus more on their core scientific activities.
+This means less time spent on tedious tasks such as sensor setup, firmware programming, and data preparation, allowing researchers to focus more on their core scientific activities.

 Secondly, researchers can trust in the long-term usability and **shareability of their data**.
 By adopting Linked Data principles, the system ensures that data is not only interoperable and easily integrated with other tools but also adheres to FAIR principles (Findable, Accessible, Interoperable, Reusable) [@fair-principles], facilitating collaboration and future research utilization.